peixetlift/Peixetlift.github.io/_posts/2021-03-24-Common-Linux_PrivEsc.md

 As mentioned at the beginning, `cron` is a daemon (background process) that automates tasks.
 By looking at `/etc/crontab`, we can see which tasks are scheduled and research for anything of interest.

-Thanks to the `LinEnum`scan, we found that there is a script called `autoscript.sh` that is set to run as root every 5 minutes and it has writing permissions.
+Thanks to the `LinEnum` scan, we found that there is a script called `autoscript.sh` that is set to run as root every 5 minutes and it has writing permissions.

 <span class="pink">What is a payload?</span>

-A payload is the piece of code that we want the target to run, there are multiples tpyes of payloads, which you can learn about [in here](https://www.offensive-security.com/metasploit-unleashed/payloads/)
+A payload is the piece of code that we want the target to run, there are multiples types of payloads, which you can learn about [in here](https://www.offensive-security.com/metasploit-unleashed/payloads/)

 The path to scalating privileges here is to craft a payload that gets us a reverse shell (which will have root privileges because the script runs as root) and modify the script by inserting this payload in it.